kavi-19/customer_shopping_behavior/README.md

 Missing Data:

-37 missing values in the Review Rating column (imputed using median per product category)
+37 missing values in the Review Rating column (imputed using the median per product category)

+🎯 Project Goal

-The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by:
+The goal of this project is to simulate a corporate-grade, end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by:

-✅ Data Preparation,Modeling & Exploratory Data Analysis (Python): Clean and transform the raw dataset for analysis.
+✅ Data Preparation, Modeling & Exploratory Data Analysis (Python):
+Clean and transform the raw dataset using Python to prepare it for analysis.

-✅ Data Analysis (SQL): Simulate business transactions, and run queries to extract insights on customer segments, loyalty, and purchase drivers.
+✅ Data Analysis (SQL):
+Simulate business transactions and run SQL queries to extract insights on customer segments, loyalty, and purchase drivers.
 ✅ Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.

 ✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
 Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.